A Sampling-Based Method for Tensor Ring Decomposition: Tensor Ring Decomposition via Sampling

 \subsection{Termination Criteria}

-Both Algorithms~\ref{alg:TR-ALS} and \ref{alg:TR-ALS-Sampled} rely on termination criteria.
+Both Algorithms~\ref{alg:TR-ALS} and \ref{alg:TR-ALS-Sampled} rely on using some termination criterion.
 One such criterion is to terminate the outer loop when the relative error $\|\TR((\Ge^{(n)})_{n=1}^N) - \Xe\|_\F/\|\Xe\|_\F$, or its change, is below some threshold.
-This may be too costly for large tensors since it requires accessing all elements of $\Xe$.
-Alternatively, you can terminate when the change in $\|\TR((\Ge^{(n)})_{n=1}^N)\|_\F$ is below some threshold.
+Computing the relative error exactly costs $O(I^N R^2)$ which may be too costly for large tensors.
+In particular, it would defeat the purpose of the sublinear complexity of our method.
+An alternative is to terminate when the change in $\|\TR((\Ge^{(n)})_{n=1}^N)\|_\F$ is below some threshold.
 Such an approach is used for large scale Tucker decomposition by \citet{kolda2008} and \citet{malik2018}.
 The norm $\|\TR((\Ge^{(n)})_{n=1}^N)\|_\F$ can be computed efficiently using an algorithm by \citet{mickelin2020}.
 When $I_n = I$ and $R_n = R$ for all $n \in [N]$ it has complexity $O(N I R^4)$; see Section~3.3 of \citet{mickelin2020}.
 Another approach is to estimate the relative error via sampling, which is used by \citet{battaglino2018} for their randomized CP decomposition method.